treywood10/website/content/project/Bourbon/index.md

 ---
 title: What's in the Gift Shop?
-summary: Using machine learning to predict which bourbon is at Buffalo Trace's Gift Shop
+summary: Using machine learning to predict which bourbon is at Buffalo Trace's Gift Shop.
 tags:
   - Kaggle
 date: '2023-08-23T00:00:00Z'